subh-cs/subh-23/README.md

 <!-- ## Other Common Github Profile Sections -->
-👩‍💻 I'm currently working on building OrderLy: A B2B distributed platform.
+👩‍💻 I'm currently working on building OrderLy: a B2B distributed platform.

 ⚡️ Fun fact: My roles are coder, guitarist, speedcuber and gym guy as well.